-Do you plan your workforce?2 months ago
+Do you plan your workforce?4 years ago

 Everyone who works is part of the workforce, from the corner office to the front line.
 Workforce planning impacts every one of us.
 It can determine our coworkers, our job, our pay, and even whether or not our employers thrive.
 Everyone knows that “people are our most valuable resource.”
 Therefore, it just makes sense to plan for them—and with them.
 Which means we should all do workforce planning, right?